Skip to main content

 Yes — Montgomery County (Dayton, Kettering, Centerville, Miamisburg, Trotwood, West Carrollton, Vandalia) and Greene County (Beavercreek, Fairborn, Xenia, Yellow Springs).
 For sites further north (Springfield) or further south (toward Middletown), we evaluate on a project-by-project basis based on scope and access.

 Grunder Landscaping (Miamisburg) is the strongest local competitor with real content marketing investment; Buckeye/Oheil Site Solutions handles athletic field and sports-turf scope; BrightView's local branch is maintenance-led.
-RCG's differentiation is focus (install only), GC integration (one contract for interior renovation + exterior site work), and Cincinnati-corridor project management — particularly for Dayton facility managers who would otherwise hire a Cincinnati GC and a separate Dayton landscape contractor.
+RCG's differentiation is focus (install only — landscape, paver and hardscape, sod, grading), GC integration (one contract for interior renovation + exterior site work), and Cincinnati-corridor project management discipline applied to Dayton commercial sites.

 Yes — Ohio Secretary of State registered, Dayton contractor registration filed, and registered with the relevant Montgomery and Greene county jurisdictions where we operate.